CVVisualPSETeam/Dokumente/Testphase/tests.md

 __PointMatchView Test:__

+This test tests the PointMatchView
-This test shows a PointMatchView, it should only end if you close the window manually.
+It should only end if you close the window manually.
-The matches should be shown as points with a radius which is proportional to the match distance, keypoints are not visible and/or selecteable.
+The matches should be shown as points with a radius which is proportional to the match distance and keypoints are not visible and/or selecteable.

-All classes like zoomableimage, zoomableoptpane, synczoomwidget, match Management,... should work correctly.
+All classes like zoomableimage, zoomableoptpane, synczoomwidget, match management,... should work correctly.

 ___"Match Settings":___
-        you can select matches with the selections and settings should only be applied to the selected matches.
+        You're able select matches with the selections and settings should only be applied to the selected matches.

 ___"KeyPoint Settings":___
-        see match settings
+        Analogous to the test before.

 ___"Image Information":___
-        the zoomableoptpanel should show all informations of the cv::Mat correctly and the zoom should be synchronous with the zoomabelImage
+        The *zoomable option panel* should show all informations of the cv::Mat correctly and the zoom should be synchronous with the image.

 ___"syncWidget":___
-        you can choose that the zoom in one image should do the same in the other images, or none
+        You can choose whether the zoom in one image should do the same in the other images or not.

-Parameter argv: arguments executablepath, image path1, imagepath 2. return 0.
+Parameter argv: arguments executable path, image path1, imagepath 2. return 0.

 ###DualFilterView